20 Most Common Medication Errors and Prevention Methods

 14. Communication Error

-What it is: This is when information about medicine is not shared properly between staff or with patients.
+What it is: Important information about medicines is not shared properly between staff, teams, or with patients.

-Example: A hospital didn’t tell the patient’s GP about a medicine change.
-The patient took both the old and new medicine and had very low blood pressure.
+Example: A hospital failed to inform the patient’s GP about a medication change.
+The patient continued taking both the old and new medicines, resulting in dangerously low blood pressure.

 How to prevent it:

-Review all medicines when patients move between care settings
+• Review all medicines when patients transfer between care settings

 15. Storage Error

-Example: Insulin was left on a shelf instead of in the fridge.
-It went bad and didn’t control patients’ blood sugar properly.
+Example: Insulin was left on a shelf instead of being refrigerated.
+It spoiled and no longer controlled patients’ blood sugar effectively.

 How to prevent it:

-Keep different types of medicines in separate places
+• Store different types of medicines in clearly separated areas

 16. Labelling Error

-What it is: This means the label on the medicine is wrong or missing important details.
+What it is: The medicine label is incorrect or missing essential information.

-Example: Eye drops were labelled without saying “for external use only”, so the patient swallowed them by mistake.
+Example: Eye drops were labelled without “for external use only,” leading the patient to swallow them by mistake.

 How to prevent it: